Mammal classification: Simplified classification for non-specialists

 The following classification is a simplified version based on current understanding suitable for non-specialists who want to understand how living genera are related to each other.
+It appears to be based on the classification of McKenna et al. and the revisions proposed by Luo et al., after extinct groups have been removed.
 The classification ignores differences in levels and thus cannot be used to estimate the respective distances between taxa.
-It also ignores taxa that became extinct in pre-historic times.
-Finally, English names are preferred whenever they exist.
+English names are preferred whenever they exist.
 This makes it especially suited for non-specialists who wish to gain an easy overview.
-For the full picture, the non-simplified versions above should be consulted.
+For the full picture, the non-simplified versions above should be consulted (see McKenna/Bell classification and Luo, Kielan-Jaworowska, and Cifelli classification).